 Standards, guidance and reference documents provide an opportunity to clearly specify expectations around minimum levels of service, consolidate practical experience gained by the organisation and disseminate specific specialist knowledge relating to highway construction operation and maintenance so this knowledge can be applied efficiently and consistently across the organisation.
-In some cases we have designed specific tools to capture proven methodologies so they can be consistently and widely applied to SH work.
+In some cases we have designed specific tools to capture proven methodologies so they can be consistently and widely applied to state highway work.

 In order to ensure value-for-money and consistent environmental impact assessment and mitigation across the state highway network, the Environment and Urban Design team works closely with project managers to collect best practices, identify relevant international trends and develop New Zealand specific standards, guidelines and tools.